 I started with Boston Ferns.
-When the pan-damnit (as I like to call it) started awhile back I wasn’t able to go to stores to buy my real ferns, so I decided I would use faux ferns in this large window box.
-I’ve been using them ever since.
+When the pandemic started awhile back I wasn’t able to go to stores to buy my real ferns, so I decided I would use faux ferns in this large window box.
+I’ve since switched back to real Boston ferns.

 Next, I added in about 15 pumpkins in carious sizes, colors, and shapes.